SERENYX LEAGUE

 9.5 Post-Pod Cross-Pod Scheduling (Standings-Based)

-- Align teams of similar performance
+- Align teams with opponents of comparable performance

-- Reduce schedule imbalance
+- Reduce strength-of-schedule imbalance

-- Preserve competitive integrity
+- Preserve competitive integrity across the division standings

 9.6 Standings-Based Matching Principles

-- Avoiding rematches
+- Avoiding rematches whenever possible

-- Balanced difficulty across schedules
+- Maintaining balanced difficulty across remaining schedules

 9.7 Administrative Authority

-9.8 Uneven Pod Sizes & Pod Matches
+9.8 Uneven Pod Sizes & Pod Byes

-- These matches count as Cross-Pod matches
+- These matches are considered Cross-Pod matches, not byes

 9.9 Timing of Cross-Pod Matches